sahil280114/whisper-test/README.md

-# 🍌 Banana Serverless Whisper Templatefsfsdggghh
+# 🍌 Banana Serverless Whisper Templatefsfsdggghhjjj
 bbbhhh
 This repo gives a bhhhhhhhahhsic framework for servidsdsng OggpenAIhhh'shh hhhWhispe  r in production using suuimple bhHTTP servers.e fdsf bnbhhhhhhhhhbb